jbiatek/BSGRulebook/rulebook.md

 <p class="sympatheticcylon" markdown="1">After the final jump, Sympathetic Cylons must wait until all other effects are resolved before they can <span class="motive">reveal any "game is over" Motive cards</span><span class="agenda">declare their Agenda fulfilled</span>.</p>

-<p class="pegasus" markdown="1">"Preventative Policy" cards remain in effect if they were played during the last turn.</p>
+<p class="pegasus" markdown="1">"Preventative Policy" cards remain in effect if they were played during the final turn.</p>

 When resolving any end of game effects, unrevealed Cylons continue to be treated as human players but they still ultimately win or lose with the Cylons. <span class="infiltrator">Infiltrators continue to be treated as human or Cylon players depending on whether or not they are Infiltrating.</span><span class="personalgoal"> Resolve game effects that take place at the end of the game such as unfulfilled Personal Goal cards. <span class="nopegasus nodaybreak">Note, however, that Personal Goal cards do not apply at the end of the game if they are held by a <em>revealed</em> Cylon.</span></span>